-The Future of Coaching: Making an Impact in a Virtual Work Environment - International Coaching Federation
+The Future of Coaching: Make an Impact in a Virtual Environment

-The Future of Coaching: Making an Impact in a Virtual Work Environment
+The Future of Coaching in a Digital World

 As work is poised to become largely remotecoaching too needs to evolve.
 In an asynchronous work environmentemployees are distributed across varied time zones and their in- person interactions are minimal.